tanvi-v/exadata-ansible/README.md

 1. Create a Job Template

 2. Define Variables
     - vars_file: File name for variables to be used for that playbook.
 Workload specfic.
 Be sure to edit these files to set variables such as workload_tag (used for naming resources) and database parameters.
-Path to the vars_file has already been included in the code, just have to provide the actual file name.
+Path to the vars_file has already been included in the code, just have to provide the actual file name (ex: sample_exacs.yml).
     - hostgroup: Host group to run DB operations on.
 Currently only required for PDB operations (other playbooks are for provisioning so use localhost).
     - additional variables: These variables are only defined at runtime, not stored in a file.
 Check out the Playbooks below for instructions on which plays require additional variables.